cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

   --out-file tx.raw
 ```
 Running this command returns the cost of the transaction fee:

 ```shell
 Estimated transaction fee: Lovelace 167041
 ```

-Inspecting `tw.raw` with `transaction view` shows that the transaction body already includes the fee and the transaction is already balanced.
+Inspecting `tx.raw` with `transaction view` reveals that the transaction body already includes the fee, and the transaction is already balanced.

 ```shell
 cardano-cli babbage transaction view --tx-file tx.raw